Embry Hills-Presidential Parkway & Surrounding Communities Placemaking Strategy

 Ideas Wall

 Your ideas can include anything from transportation and connectivity improvements, to public art, to the types of businesses you'd like to see along specific corridors.
 Don't hold back think big!
-Submit your idea here through our idea wall!
+Click here or click the red icon to add your comments to the idea wall!

 Community Events